What is smart TV?

 LG smart TV

-In 2014, LG launched its new generation smart-TV service powered by webOS technology, previously seen on mobile devices.
-An improvement on LG's rather cluttered legacy smart-TV platform, webOS features a 'launcher' bar at the bottom of the screen that allows you to quickly jump into things like the TV guide, apps or the web browser.
+LG overhauled its own smart-TV platform in 2014, launching the service powered by webOS technology.
+An improvement on LG's rather cluttered legacy smart-TV platform, webOS - which has since undergone a few changes - features a 'launcher' bar at the bottom of the screen that allows you to quickly jump into things like the TV guide, apps or the web browser.
 You can customise the launcher with your favourite services by simply dragging and dropping them into the order you want.

-Just like Samsung, LG offers two types of remote control - a standard version and a 'magic' remote.
-The latter works a bit like a Nintendo Wiimote, with a moveable cursor on screen for clicking on apps and icons.
+Just like Samsung, LG offers two types of remote control - a standard version and one known as the 'Magic' remote, with a moveable cursor on screen for clicking on apps and icons.
 It's great with the smart-TV functions, but it's only included free on the pricier TVs, otherwise you'll have to buy it separately.
 Some models don't support it at all.

-For more on LG's new smart-TV service, head over to our LG webOS 2.0 review.
 Browse expertly tested models in our LG TV reviews.

 Sony smart TV